ezzabuzaid/tiny-injector/docs/getting-started.md

 dataProvider.fetchData();
 ```

-as you can see we provided two arguments when adding the `abstract Logger` service and only one argument when adding the `DataProvider` service.
+as you can see we provided two arguments when adding the `abstract Logger` service and only one argument when adding the `DataProvider` service, because `DataProvider` doesn't have `abstraction` .